 The panels are tested using energies of up to 2,500 joules, which is a very respectable level (feel free to compare this with other manufacturers' panels).

-If an accident were to happen, you should know that the panels are strong enough to keep both people and machinery safe.
-Every single weld can withstand a heavy impact and that makes all the difference.
+If an accident occurs, you can be confident that the panels are strong enough to protect people and machinery.
+Every weld can withstand a heavy impact, which is crucial.

 COMPLY WITH THE MACHINERY DIRECTIVE